-For every Monkey Baa production, we run pre-show drama-based workshops around the country to help prepare students to see the play at their local theatre.
+For every Monkey Baa production, we run pre-show drama-based workshops around the country to prepare students to see the performance at their local theatre.

 We work closely with our presenting venues to enhance engagement in local communities.

-Details of our Edward the Emu National tour are here
+Details of our Edward the Emu National tour are available here.